mikemckiernan/cloud-native-docs/review/pr-24/_sources/PARTNER-SELF-VALIDATION-README.rst.txt

 You are asked to provide the following:

+* Indicate whether you are a CNCF member and whether your software stack is a part of the
+  `certified Kubernetes software conformance program <https://www.cncf.io/certification/software-conformance/>`_ from the CNCF.

 * Document and contribute the exact software stack that that you self-validated.
   Refer to the ``PARTNER-SELF-VALIDATION-TEMPLATE.rst`` file as a starting point and open a pull request to the repository with your update.